0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 ![executionFlow.png](../img/integrating-to-partisia-as-an-exchange-00.png)

 On PBC we use 2-phase commits for transfers, other operations are used to alter the balance of two accounts, such as [delegated staking operations](../../pbc-fundamentals/mpc-token-model-and-account-elements.md).
-When the sender’s signed transaction is submitted, it will generate a number of events.
+When the sender's signed transaction is submitted, it will generate a number of events.
 Some of these events might need to be executed on a different shard than the sender.
 The flow of events involved in a transfer is shown above.
 The transfer contract is shown as residing on a separate shard than the